Mani Ratnam: Breakthrough: 1986–1991

 In 1986, Mani directed the Tamil romantic drama Mouna Ragam, which starred Revathi and Mohan.
 The film was critically acclaimed for portraying urban Tamils in a "realistic" manner.
 Specifically, it told the story of the friction between a newly-wed couple.
-The score by Ilaiyaraaja was appreciated and became popular upon release.
+The score by Ilaiyaraaja was appreciated along with SPB in background score and became popular upon release.
 Mouna Raagam was subsequently dubbed into Telugu under the same title and became a hit in Andhra Pradesh as well.
 The film elevated Mani's status as a director, and won the National Film Award for Best Feature Film in Tamil at the 34th National Film Awards.
 He won his first Filmfare Award for directing the film.

 In 1987, Mani directed Nayakan starring Kamal Haasan, and the film became a huge success and brought him recognition at the national level.
 Inspired by the 1972 American crime film, The Godfather, the film was based on the real-life story of underworld don Varadarajan Mudaliar, and tells the story of an orphaned slum-dweller and his rise to top of the Bombay underworld hierarchy.
 It was included in Time magazine's All-Time 100 Greatest Movies in 2005.
 Satyajit Ray's The Apu Trilogy and Guru Dutt's Pyaasa are the only other Indian films that have appeared in the list.
 Indian critics dubbed the film as India's answer to The Godfather.
 Nayakan was both commercially successful and critically acclaimed winning three National Awards—Best Actor, Best Cinematography and Best Art Direction—at the 35th National Film Awards.
 The film was India's official entry to the Oscars for Best Foreign Language Film at the 60th Academy Awards, but was not nominated.